-- 1. Understand and demonstrate the school counselor's role as a leader, advocate, and systems change agent based on leadership and change theory leading to equitable outcomes. - 2.
+- Understand and demonstrate the school counselor's role as a leader, advocate, and systems change agent based on leadership and change theory leading to equitable outcomes. - 2.
 Articulate the impact of school, district and state educational policies, procedures, and practices that support and impede student success. - 3.
 Integrate multicultural and pluralistic trends when developing and choosing school counseling core curriculum. - 4.
 Ability to understand and apply cultural competencies and social justice competencies with marginalized populations. - 5.
-Identify and address prejudice, power, personal biases and attitudes, oppression and privilege (implicit and explicit) that affect self, pupils, and all stakeholders. - 6.
-Demonstrate knowledge of federal and state laws, county ordinances, and district policies related to the rights and treatment of historically marginalized populations, including but not limited to special needs population, English learner, undocumented youth, racial and ethnic minorities, foster youth, homeless youth, social & economically disadvantaged, LGBTQ+, and gender identity.
+Identify and address prejudice, power, personal biases (implicit and explicit) and attitudes, oppression and privilege that affect self, pupils, and all stakeholders. - 6.
+Demonstrate knowledge of federal and state laws, county ordinances, and district policies related to the rights and treatment of historically marginalized populations, including but not limited to special needs population, English learner, undocumented youth, racial and